sclarkstone/milestoneProject2/README.md

 ![Chrome Lighthouse audit results](assets/images/LighthouseAudit.png)

-* Chrome Lighthouse audit (Chrome -> dev tolls -> Lighthouse) was run to for performance, accessibility, SEO and best practices.
+* Chrome Lighthouse audit (Chrome -> dev tools -> Lighthouse) was run to for performance, accessibility, SEO and best practices.
 After running the initial audit the SEO category only scored an amber rather then green as the rest of the categories did.
 The audit advised that the 'Tap targets are not sized appropriately'.
+After apply CSS to increase the margins below the radio buttons this then resolved the issue and re running the audit put all categories into the green.

 * JSHint was used to to detect errors and potential problems in your JavaScript code.